dustywhite7/Econ8320/SlidesCode/1 - IntroDataTypesDocumentation.md

 <br>

 - I will work through examples of code in class
-- I will be available during office hours to help you with assignments
+- I will be available to help you with assignments
 - I will revise the course material as needed to suit your interests

 ---